haq/mapcha/README.md

 # The amount of tries the player will get to solve the captcha.
 captcha_tries: 3

-# The time limit the player has to solve the captcha.
+# The time limit in seconds the player has to solve the captcha.
-captcha_time_limit: 10 # seconds
+captcha_time_limit: 10

 # The success message the player receive after they solve the captcha.
 captcha_success_message: "Captcha &asolved!"